What Are Circadian Rhythms and How Do They Affect Sleep?

 Circadian rhythms describe the 24-hour cycle of behaviors and mental and physical changes you experience daily.
 Most animals have some version of this cycle, dictated largely by light and dark and coinciding with day and night.

-The brain has something like a master clock that regulates daily changes.
-Known as the suprachiasmatic nucleus, it takes input from the eyes to keep time.
+The brain has a circadian clock that regulates daily changes.
+Known as thesuprachiasmatic nucleus, it takes input from the eyes to keep time.
 The purpose is to optimize the body’s functions based on the time of day.